tell-k/blister-pack/README.rst

   $ git clone <new git repository>
   $ cd <new git repository>
   $ make playbook
-  # if you ask sudo pass, you input sudo password
+  # When asked the sudo password, please enter your password.

 Testing

 ::

   $ make test
-  # testing with serverspec
+  # Running test by serverspec

 What You Get
 ----------------